dattalab-6-cam/multicamera_acquisition/README.md

 Acquisition is done in parallel using a microcontroller (we use a teensy or arduino) which triggers frame capture.
 Threads exist for each camera capturing these frames and writing to a video.

-In addition, we record input GPIOs on the arduino to sync external data sources to the video frames.
+In addition, we record input GPIOs on the microcontroller to sync external data sources to the video frames.

 Authors
 - Tim Sainburg